nishanmudalige/nishanmudalige.github.io/README.md

 ![Preview](/img/preview/preview_conferences.png)

-Tile changes on mouse over to provide more information about object that appears when link is clicked.
+Tiles change on mouse over to provide more information about the object that appears when link is clicked.

 ![Preview](/img/preview/preview_conferences_mouseover.png)